dwillis/command-line-umd/tutorial/slides.md

 ### Try it yourself

-What was the type of the first incident in the Tucson Police Activity CSV file on February 1, 2025?
+What was the type of the first incident in the UMPD Incidents CSV file on February 1, 2025?

 ---